luyandazuma/Week2-AIPoemGenerator/README.md

 npx http-server -p 8080
 ```

-Or use Live Server extension in VS Code.
+Or use the Live Server extension in VS Code.
-*The frontend will run on http://localhost:8080*
+The frontend will run on http://localhost:8080

-**6. Open in Browswer**
+**6. Open in Browser**
 Navigate to http://localhost:8080 and start creating poems!

 Landing page: